MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ## WebView2 Runtime and Installer

-[Evergreen distribution model][ConceptDistributionEvergreenModel] allows you to target or chain install the WebView2 Runtime onto your user's machine.
+[Evergreen distribution mode][ConceptDistributionEvergreenMode] allows you to target or chain install the WebView2 Runtime onto your user's machine.
 The Evergreen WebView2 Runtime and installer has reached General Availability \(GA\).

 ## Fixed version

-[Fixed version distribution model][ConceptsDistributionFixedVersionModel] allows you to package the Microsoft Edge binaries inside your native application.
+[Fixed version distribution mode][ConceptsDistributionFixedVersionMode] allows you to package the Microsoft Edge binaries inside your native application.
 The Fixed Version has reached General Availability \(GA\).

 ## General availability